HenrikEckermann/James-Stein-and-Bayesian-partial-pooling/README.md

 Let’s go Bayesian
 -----------------

-It wouldn’t be unreasonable to ask, *Why all this fuss about the James-Stein estimator*?
+Again, I don't recommend you actually use the James-Stein estimator in your research.

+> The James-Stein estimator is not the only one that is known to be better than the sample averages…
+>
+> The search for new estimators continues.
+Recent efforts \[in the 1970s, that is\] have been concentrated on achieving results like those obtained with Stein’s method for problems involving distributions other than the normal distribution.
+Several lines of work, including Stein’s and Robbins’ and more formal Bayesian methods seem to be converging on a powerful general theory of parameter estimation. (p.
+127)

 I use Bayesian multilevel models a lot in my research.
 The James-Stein estimator is not Bayesian, but it is a precursor to the kind of analyses we now do with Bayesian multilevel models, which pool cluster-level means toward a grand mean.
 To get a sense of this, let’s fit a couple models.
 First, let’s load the brms package.

 ``` r
 library(brms)